-Fertility awareness is a life-changing practice that can open your eyes to a greater understanding of your health.
-But at first it can also come with some hurdles to nail down the practice.
-Perhaps if you’re using the Sympto-Thermal method, you struggle to remember to take your temperature every morning; or if you’re charting with Creighton, you struggle to put down your day’s most fertile observation.
+Charting your menstrual cycle with a fertility awareness method (FAM) is a life-changing practice that can open your eyes to a greater understanding of your health.
+But at first, it can also come with some hurdles to nail down the practice.
+Perhaps if you’re using the Sympto-Thermal method, you struggle to remember to take your temperature every morning; or if you’re charting with the fertility awareness method Creighton, perhaps you struggle to put down your day’s most fertile observation.

 Luckily, a strategy often used in psychotherapy can be very beneficial when it comes to establishing a consistent charting habit and addressing any stress or anxiety surrounding charting.
 That strategy is called mindfulness.

 Mindfulness is a term used to describe the practice of focusing on what is happening in the present moment in a non-judgmental way in order to increase focus, reduce stress, and increase your ability to recognize thoughts, emotions, sensations, or things happening in your environment.
 The benefits of mindfulness are well-supported by research and include reducing stress and negative emotions while increasing positive emotions.
 Other benefits include improved focus, decision-making abilities, empathy, and relationship quality.

 Practicing mindfulness can also help you address fertility awareness charting-specific challenges including any negative associations you have with it, your reactions to the process of charting, or the implications of the data you are observing.
 For example, if you find yourself feeling like you are always in a hurry and so you tend to skip making or entering your observations, taking a moment to practice mindfulness may help you feel more present and less stressed when it’s time to make or enter your observations.